 Probably the worst culprits for throwing around industry jargon are sports commentators.

 The men in my household are all sports fans, so I’ve heard a lot of the terms.
-In hockey, players don’t just get a goal, they go “top shelf” or “roof daddy,” possibly when the other team is unsuccessfully “on the PK” (penalty kill).
+In hockey, players don’t just get a goal, they “elevator it,” go “top shelf” or “roof daddy,” possibly when the other team is unsuccessfully “on the PK” (penalty kill).
 In baseball, an easily caught fly ball is a “can of corn,” a fastball is “cheese” and a pitcher can be said to “have some good giddy-up.”
+A “sandpaper series” is when the teams involved irritate each other.

 Earlier this year, I ran into a whole new vocabulary listening to commentary on curling.
 This is a sport I know nothing about, so I had no idea what the announcer meant talking about “hit through the hole,” “last draw” and “threw a runback hit and stick for three.”
 Whaaat?